WebDevLuke/OrionCSS/README.md

 Here is an advanced example of how we can combine breakpoint classes to significantly alter our columns as we increase our browser resolution.
 We also introduce offset classes which can push a column across a container and a basic hide utility class.

 ## Breakpoint Mixins
-When writing SASS, you also have access to breakpoint mixins which allow you to easily generate media queries using the data entered in `/01 - settings/_settings.breakpoints.scss`.
+When writing SASS, you also have access to [sass-mq](https://github.com/sass-mq/sass-mq) which allow you to easily generate media queries using the data entered in `/01 - settings/_settings.breakpoints.scss`.

 Create a min-width mobile-first breakpoint:-

 ```
-@include bp(md) {
+@include mq(md) {
   .myelement {
     property:value;
   }